Loewenagent/Decider/README.md

 You have thousands of things you could do but can't decide it for yourself?
 Dinner will be soon but don't know what to eat?
 Or the most important question: Which is better, peach or lemon ice tea?
-No prob, as there is this piece of shit now.
+No prob, as there is this piece of art now.
 The-for-you-decider!

 ## Requirements